mediameets/psh-commands/README.md

 composer require mediameets/psh-commands --dev
 ```

+Note from the original PSH package: Although you can use PSH as a composer dependency, we recommend to use the PHAR archive instead.
+As a result this command library does not install PSH as a composer dependency (any longer)!

 ### Use library **with existing** psh config

 Add all environments and placeholders from the `.psh.xml.dist` file to your psh config file.